nfredmond/welcometograssvalley/README.md

 ## Deployment (Vercel)

 1. Push this repository to GitHub.
-2. Create a new Vercel project, choose the `web` directory as the root.
+2. Create a new Vercel project using the repository root (Next.js app now lives there).
 3. Set the env vars listed above in the Vercel dashboard.
 4. Add Supabase URL/keys and Buzzsprout RSS in the Supabase Edge Function settings as well.
 5. After deploy, trigger the RSS sync once (`supabase functions invoke sync_episodes_from_rss --project-ref <ref>`).